 Eight nominations.
 Digital rental.

 Steven Spielberg’s most personal film yet documents the joys and ultimate perils that fragment the Fabelman family forever.
 In a love letter to film and his family, Spielberg allows viewers to see behind his passion for film and his search for the meaning of family and life.
 Spielberg is nominated for best director and his film is nominated for best picture, while Michelle Williams up for best actress.
-The film is available to purchase on Amazon.
+The film is available to rent and purchase on Apple TV, Youtube and Amazon.

 Seven nominations.
 Peacock.